 State Award Winning Projects

-The Shire of CAPEL has excelled in the 2017 Western Australia’s seventh annual Local Government Children’s Environment and Health Policy Awards receiving a commendation for The Young People Making a Difference category.
+The Shire of Capel has excelled in the 2017 and 2018 Western Australia’s seventh annual Local Government Children’s Environment and Health Policy Awards receiving a commendation for The Young People Making a Difference category.

 The Children’s Environment and Health Policy Awards are presented annually by the Public Health Advocacy Institute of WA, showcasing local government’s progress in creating environments that protect and support the health of children.

 The Shire of Capel’s community art projects received a commendation in the Young People Making a Difference in Communities category.
 The program empowered local young people through a series of skill development workshops under the guidance of professional artists resulting in a new vibrantly decorated skate park.

 This idea was extended further by a whole public community art project taking place on the launch of Captivate Capel, with children being encouraged to paint on the Shire water tank and get involved in a chalk street art project.
 The Shire plans to hold creative events each year.